 Who is Liable for Combat Arms Earplug Injuries?

-At Anapol Weiss, we believe that 3M Company is fully liable for any and all defects to the earplugs – and any resultant injuries to the affected military personnel.
+At Anapol Weiss, we believe that 3M Company is fully liable for any and all of its defective dual-ended military earplugs– and any resultant injuries to the affected military personnel.

 - 3M knew previously about the potential defects in their earplugs.